leanprover-community/liquid/README.md

 In order to build the html version you need to generate `blueprint.bbl` using bibtex, copy it to `web.bbl` and run `plastex -c plastex.cfg web.tex`.

+## Authoring

+The main TeX file to edit is `content.tex`.
+It is a normal TeX file except that each definition and statement must have a `\label` and there are four special LaTeX macros:
+* `\lean{name}` indicates the fully namespaced Lean declaration that formalizes the current definition or statement.
+* `\leanok` means the current definition, statement or proof has been fully formalized (in particular a lemma can have `\leanok` in its statement without having it in its proof environment.
+* `\uses{refs}` where `refs` is a comma-separated list of LaTeX label can be put inside a definition, statement or proof environment.
+It means each of those labels is used by the current environment.
+This is what creates edges in the dependency graph.
+This mechanism is completely independent from `\ref`.
+With `leanok` this is the most important command to organize work.
+* `\proves{label}` can be put in a `proof` environment to indicate which statement is proved if this is not obvious (ie it is not proving the preceding statement).